U.S. Route 6 in Massachusetts: Cape Cod

 US 6 is the primary highway serving the towns of Cape Cod, linking the communities to the Sagamore Bridge and to subsequent points north and west.
 Of the 15 towns on the cape, US 6 enters all but three of them; it runs completely to the north of Falmouth, Mashpee, and Chatham.

 US 6 becomes a four-lane undivided freeway and crosses the canal via the Sagamore Bridge.
 After crossing the bridge, the road becomes a four-lane divided freeway known as the Mid-Cape Highway.
 The bridges from the Cape Cod Canal to Oak Street in Barnstable (a half-mile [0.5 mi] west of exit 68), are unusual in their construction since they are made out of concrete and granite.
 At exit 78, the Mid-Cape Highway becomes a two-lane divided freeway with plastic stanchions posted on a small asphalt median.
-The two-lane freeway section has a secondary, less-formal name of "Suicide Alley", due to the high number of fatalities from head-on collisions before the median improvements were constructed from 1989–1992.
+The two-lane freeway section has a secondary, less-formal name of "Suicide Alley", due to the high number of fatalities from head-on collisions before the median improvements were constructed from 1989 to 1992.
 The Mid-Cape Highway carries a speed limit of 55 mph on the four-lane section and 50 mph on the two-lane section.
 It remains like this until Orleans, where the freeway ends at a large rotary.

 Through Eastham and North Truro, US 6 is a four-lane surface road once again.
 Through Wellfleet and southern Truro, US 6 is a former three-lane road converted to two lanes with broad shoulders.
 In Provincetown, the road is locally maintained, and ends as a divided highway before meeting Route 6A at the Cape Cod National Seashore.
 For the last several miles in Provincetown, eastbound US 6 is actually heading west-southwest.